-Meckel diverticulum is a congenital sacculation of the distal ileum occurring in 2 to 3% of people.
+Meckel diverticulum is a true diverticulum and is the most common congenital anomaly of the GI tract, occurring in about 2% of people.
+It is caused by incomplete obliteration of the vitelline duct and consists of a congenital sacculation of the antimesenteric border of the ileum.
 It is usually located within 100 cm of the ileocecal valve and often contains heterotopic gastric tissue, pancreatic tissue, or both.
 Symptoms are uncommon but include bleeding, bowel obstruction, and inflammation (diverticulitis).
-Diagnosis is difficult and often involves radionuclide scanning and barium studies.
-Treatment is surgical resection.
+Diagnosis is difficult and often involves radionuclide scanning and sometimes other imaging studies.
+Treatment is usually surgical resection.

-In early fetal life, the vitelline duct running from the terminal ileum to the umbilicus and yolk sac is normally obliterated by the 7th wk.
+In early fetal life, the vitelline or omphalomesenteric duct that connects the midgut to the yolk sac is normally obliterated by the 6th wk.
 If the portion connecting to the ileum fails to atrophy, a Meckel diverticulum results.
-This congenital diverticulum arises from the antimesenteric margin of the intestine and contains all layers of the normal bowel.
-About 50% of diverticula also contain heterotopic tissue of the stomach (and thus contain parietal cells that secrete HCl), pancreas, or both.
+This congenital diverticulum arises from the antimesenteric margin of the intestine and contains all layers of the normal bowel and is thus a true diverticulum.
+In less than a quarter of patients, a Meckel diverticulum also contains heterotopic tissue of the stomach (and thus contains parietal cells that secrete HCl), pancreas, or both.

 Only about 2% of people with Meckel diverticulum develop complications.
 Although diverticula are equally common among males and females, males are 2 to 3 times more likely to have complications.
-Complications include the following:
+Complications of Meckel diverticulum include

 In all ages, intestinal obstruction is manifested by cramping abdominal pain, nausea, and vomiting.
-Acute Meckel diverticulitis is characterized by abdominal pain and tenderness typically localized below or to the left of the umbilicus; it is often accompanied by vomiting and is similar to appendicitis except for location of pain.
+Acute Meckel diverticulitis is characterized by abdominal pain and tenderness typically localized below or adjacent to the umbilicus; it is often accompanied by vomiting and is similar to that of appendicitis.

 Children may present with repeated episodes of painless, bright red rectal bleeding, which is usually not severe enough to cause shock.
 Adults may also bleed, typically resulting in melena rather than frank blood.

-Diagnosis is difficult, and tests are chosen based on presenting symptoms.
-If rectal bleeding is suspected to originate from a Meckel diverticulum, a 99mTc pertechnetate scan may identify ectopic gastric mucosa and hence the diverticulum.
 Patients presenting with abdominal pain and focal tenderness should have CT with oral contrast.
-If vomiting and signs of obstruction are predominant, flat and upright x-rays of the abdomen are done.
-Sometimes diagnosis is made only during surgical exploration for presumed appendicitis; whenever a normal appendix is found, Meckel diverticulum should be suspected.
+If vomiting and colicky abdominal pain predominate, flat and upright x-rays of the abdomen can be done to diagnose obstruction.
+Definitive diagnosis is occasionally made only during surgical exploration for presumed appendicitis; whenever a normal appendix is found during exploration for suspected appendicitis, a Meckel diverticulum should be sought.

-Patients with intestinal obstruction caused by Meckel diverticulum require early surgery.
-For detailed treatment of intestinal obstruction, see Intestinal Obstruction : Treatment.
+Patients with intestinal obstruction caused by a Meckel diverticulum require early surgery.
+Detailed treatment of intestinal obstruction is discussed elsewhere.

-A bleeding diverticulum with an indurated area in the adjacent ileum requires resection of this section of the bowel and the diverticulum.
-A bleeding diverticulum without ileal induration requires only resection of the diverticulum.
+A bleeding diverticulum with an indurated area in the adjacent ileum requires resection of the indurated bowel along with the diverticulum.
+A bleeding diverticulum without ileal induration requires resection of only the diverticulum.

-Meckel diverticulum is a common congenital sacculation of the distal ileum that occasionally bleeds, becomes inflamed, or causes obstruction.
+Meckel diverticulum is a common congenital sacculation of the antimesenteric border of the ileum that occasionally bleeds, becomes inflamed, or causes obstruction.

-About half of diverticula contain heterotopic gastric tissue that secretes HCl, which can cause ulcers of the adjacent ileum.
+Less than 25% of diverticula contain heterotopic gastric tissue that secretes HCl, which can cause ulcers of the adjacent ileal mucosa and bleeding.

-Patients may have pain similar to that of appendicitis, or painless bleeding.
+Patients with Meckel diverticulitis may have pain similar to that of appendicitis.

 Select tests based on presenting symptoms.